 I’ve noticed in my travels here that a lot of Western Europeans have forgotten.
 A cab driver, when I asked him about the local history in the Ardennes, said the young people don’t want to learn it anymore.
 Maybe some do, but when I hear anti-American sentiment or prejudices in this part of the world, it rubs me raw when I know that my family shed blood to keep here free.

-What I can say is that I wish I had known my great uncle, Barney Marcus.
-Because of all the relatives I’ve heard of, he sounds like someone pretty cool.
+As hard as all this genealogy has been, I think it’s been worth it.
+I wish I had known my great uncle, Barney Marcus.
+Because he sounds like someone pretty cool.
 Someone proud of his Jewishness, a brave American, someone who sacrificed his very future to save another life.
-Someone I am proud to call my own, even when I can’t do so for the ones I know.
+Someone I am proud to call my own.

 Europe- Jewish and non-Jewish- you’re welcome.
 Barney and I have sacrificed for you to exist.
 Like the library I visited today in Leuven, rebuilt twice by the Americans for the people of Belgium.